-At St Andrew’s we believe it is important to instill in our girls a sense of responsibility for the environment and a personal commitment to protect it.
+At St Andrew’s, we believe it is important to instil in our girls a sense of responsibility for the environment and a personal commitment to protect it.
 We participate in a variety of projects that promote these aims.

-Three pairs of barn owls and a further two pairs of spotted eagle owls have been released onto the school grounds as part of a project run by EcoSolutions Urban Ecology.
-This involves the fostering of young rescued owls which are housed in an enclosure and fed by staff and students before their release.
-All of our owls have taken up residence in owl boxes installed at private residences situated adjacent to the school grounds.
-One pair of spotted eagle owls has remained on site and is regularly spotted flying over the lower tea lawns in the early evenings.
+Nine barn owls and two pairs of spotted eagle owls have been released onto the school grounds as part of a project run by EcoSolutions.
+This involves the fostering of young, rescued owls, which are housed in an enclosure and fed by staff and students before their release.
+Many of our owls take up residence in owl boxes installed at private residences situated adjacent to the school grounds.

-The kitchens make use of an on-site waste composting system that turns waste food into valuable nutrients for the soil in our gardens.
+The kitchen and ground staff make use of an on-site waste composting system that turns waste food into valuable nutrients for the soil in our gardens.

-Girls in our Eco-Schools task team of 2018/2019 put their weight behind the global Send a Cow initiative in support of poverty-stricken families in several African countries.
-The initiative enables community-spirited members of the public to either buy presents they can give to friends or family or contribute towards gifts that go to subsistence farmers to help them care for their families.
+Students in our environmental task team support the global Send a Cow initiative in support of poverty-stricken families in several African countries.
+The initiative enables community-spirited members of the public to either buy gifts for friends or family, or contribute towards gifts that go to subsistence farmers to help them care for their families.
 Funding goes towards anything from education and water security to livestock and seeds.

-St Andrew’s school for Girls is a proud member of WESSA, and are currently at Green Flag Diamond Decade Status.
-The Eco Schools Programme is an international programme, which is active in over 70 countries around the world.
-The programme’s aim is to create awareness and action around social and environmental sustainability within schools such as St Andrew’s and support Education for Sustainable Development in the national curriculum.
-Over 50% of the content in certain CAPS subjects relate to aspects of the ‘environment in nature’, and the Eco Schools Programme engages the learner and creates a practical learning space which will hopefully translate to a better understanding and love for our beautiful country.
+St Andrew’s School for Girls is a proud member of WESSA and currently holds Platinum 1 Decade Status.
+The international Eco-Schools Programme is active in over 70 countries around the world.
+The programme aims to create awareness and action around social and environmental sustainability within schools such as St Andrew’s, and support education for sustainable development in the national curriculum.
+Over 50% of the content in certain CAPS subjects relates to aspects of the ‘environment in nature’.
+The Eco-Schools Programme engages the learner and creates a practical learning space, which will hopefully translate into a better understanding of and love for our beautiful country.